 - All States: - Prior to collapsing stratum: if there is a "unique" hospital in the State, it is excluded from sampling.
 "Unique" is defined as the only hospital in the state universe for a stratum.
 For example, if there is only one rural, non-teaching, trauma level III hospital in a State, then it is excluded from the sampling frame. - After sampling: stratifier data elements are set to missing if the stratum had fewer than two hospitals in the universe of the State's hospitals. - CT: Connecticut Hospital Association (CHA) - CHA is to be notified if more than 50% of their hospitals appear in the NEDS.
-The 2007 NEDS includes about one-third of CT hospitals.
+The 2009 NEDS includes less than 30 percent of CT hospitals.